Welcome to cargo-mutants

 The mutants.out directory

 A mutants.out directory is created in the original source directory.
-You can put the output directory elsewhere with the --output option.
+You can put the output directory elsewhere with the --output option or using CARGO_MUTANTS_OUTPUT environment variable or via output directive in the config file.

 On each run, any existing mutants.out is renamed to mutants.out.old, and any existing mutants.out.old is deleted.